 The court will also determine if there is already a strong relationship between the child and the grandparents.
 The court may find there is a relationship if the parents are attempting to prevent contact but the grandparent is making an effort.
 The court is also likely to find a relationship exists if there was ever a time during which the grandparents had custody of the child before custody was restored to the parents.

 Visitation for Other Family Members

 New York courts have upheld that siblings and step-siblings may also petition for visitation in the same way as grandparents.
 In general, courts in New York will not grant visitation orders to other extended family members, regardless of how close of a relationship with a child.
 This includes cousins, aunts, uncles, and step-parents.
-Some New York courts have allowed aunts and uncles to receive visitation, but this is always done with the interests of the child in mind.
+Some New York courts have allowed aunts and uncles to receive visitation, but this is always done with the best interests of the child in mind.
 New York courts are very hesitant to consider visitation requests from family members other than grandparents and siblings as it can interfere with the rights of the parents to raise their children as they decide and determine who they can form a relationship with.

 How to Petition the Court for Visitation

 Non-parents can file a petition with the court seeking visitation just as a parent would do.
 This formal written request must be filed with the court in the county in which the child lives.
 The petition will describe a proposed schedule for court-ordered visitation.
 After filing the petition, notice must be given to the child’s parents and anyone else who may have filed for child custody.